LOVELY A. DHILLON, JD

 Jana studied political science and international relations as an undergraduate major at Michigan State University’s James Madison College, public policy analysis with a focus on education as a Master’s of Science student at the University of Rochester, and educational leadership for her doctoral work at the University of Pennsylvania’s Mid Career Doctoral Program in Educational and Organizational Leadership.

-Olga is a freelancer that specializes in writing, editing, social media, and video editing.
-Olga has experience with both name brand companies such as Shutterstock and Vice as well as with boutique agencies that cater to local businesses.
-She has hands on experience working amongst global non-profit organization such as YWAM, Clean Slate Living, and 514 Nepal, which focuses on removing and protecting victims of human trafficking.
-The foundation of these non-profits are geared towards the younger generation, implementing self-worth, purpose and providing positive influence in their lives.
+Olga specializes in writing, editing, social media, and video editing.
+Olga has experience with companies such as Shutterstock and Vice as well as with boutique communication firms that cater to smaller sized businesses.
+Dedicated to issues of DEI and nonprofit social change organizations, Olga has worked with global nonprofit organizations such as Youth With A Mission, Clean Slate Living focusing on youth empowerment, and 514 Nepal (human trafficking).
+Many of the organizations Olga has provided communications expertise are geared towards the younger generation, with a focus on building self-worth, self-confidence, and purpose.
 Olga’s number one desire is for people to know their worth and understand their purpose in their own lives as well as the lives of those they impact.